-“The Mediterranean diet which is rich in fruit, vegetables, grains, nuts, seeds and extra-virgin olive oil provides a rich supply of anti-inflammatory factors,” Chief Investigator and Mediterranean diet specialist Dr Evangeline said.
+“The Mediterranean diet which is rich in fruit, vegetables, grains, nuts, seeds and extra-virgin olive oil provides a rich supply of anti-inflammatory factors,” Chief Investigator and Mediterranean diet specialist Dr Mantzioris said.

 “Research to date has shown the preconception nutrition of the woman may impact on the success of ART.”

 To enhance accessibility, the research team are curating a prescription of the Mediterranean diet, with educational tools to match.

 This is so couples in the preconception life phase can incorporate the eating style with ease.

 “The team is passionate about how the foods you eat impact on your health,” Dr Mantzioris said.

 “The Mediterranean diet is increasingly being shown to be beneficial for many lifestyle diseases.”

 While the research is still in the developmental stages, the next step will be a pilot study where a group of participants will be prescribed the Mediterranean diet and resources to follow.